Proper equivariant stable homotopy theory: G -equivariant homotopy groups

 If $G$ is discrete and admits a finite $G$-CW-model for $\uEG$, then the definition for compact groups generalizes, provided we replace `$G$-representations' by `$G$-vector bundles over $\uEG$'.
 Indeed, Theorem \ref{thm:rep2vect} (iv) below provides an isomorphism

 the right hand side is defined via fiberwise $G$-homotopy classes of $G$-maps $S^\xi\to X(\xi)$, for $G$-vector bundles $\xi$ over $\uEG$, see Construction \ref{con:define alternative} below.

+\begin{rk} Let $G$ be a discrete group.
+In Example \ref{eg:Mackey of G-spectrum} below we introduce the graded homotopy group $G$-Mackey functor $\upi_*(X)$ of an orthogonal $G$-spectrum $X$.
+This algebraic object records the values of the $H$-equivariant homotopy groups for all finite subgroups $H$ of $G$, and the natural structure between them.
+If the group $G$ itself is infinite, then the groups $\pi_*^G(X)$ are {\em not} encoded in the $G$-Mackey functor $\upi_*(X)$.

-\begin{rk} For discrete groups, there is an Atiyah-Hirzebruch type spectral sequence converging to $\pi_*^G(X)$ whose $E_2$-term is the Bredon cohomology of $\uEG$ with coefficients in the homotopy group Mackey functors of $X$.
+In this situation, there is an Atiyah-Hirzebruch type spectral sequence converging to $\pi_*^G(X)$ whose $E_2$-term is the Bredon cohomology of $\uEG$ with coefficients in the homotopy group Mackey functors of $X$.
 Indeed, the $G$-equivariant homotopy group $\pi_{-n}^G(X)$ is canonically isomorphic to the group $X^n_G(\uEG)$.
-The Atiyah-Hirzebruch spectral sequence~\eqref{eq:AHSS} for $X=\uEG$ and for the proper cohomology theory $X^*_G$ represented by $X$, thus takes the form If $G$ has an $n$-dimensional model for $\uEG$, or -- more generally -- an $n$-dimensional {\em stable} model for $\uEG$, then the Mackey functor cohomological dimension of $G$ is at most $n$, see for example \cite[Thm.\,1.2]{barcenas-degrijse-patchkoria:stable_finiteness}.
+The Atiyah-Hirzebruch spectral sequence~\eqref{eq:AHSS}, for $X=\uEG$ and for the proper cohomology theory $X^*_G$ represented by $X$, thus takes the form If $G$ has an $n$-dimensional model for $\uEG$, or -- more generally -- an $n$-dimensional {\em stable} model for $\uEG$, then the Mackey functor cohomological dimension of $G$ is at most $n$, see for example \cite[Thm.\,1.2]{barcenas-degrijse-patchkoria:stable_finiteness}.
 So in this case, the $E_2$-term of the Atiyah-Hirzebruch spectral sequence \eqref{eq:AHSS_for_sphere} vanishes for $p>n$, and the spectral sequence collapses at $E_{n+1}$.

-The 0-th Bredon cohomology group of $\uEG$ is the inverse limit over the orbit category $\Or_G^{\Fin}$, so the edge homomorphism of the spectral sequence can be viewed as a homomorphism
+The 0-th Bredon cohomology group of $\uEG$ is the inverse limit over the $\Fin$-orbit category $\Or_G^{\Fin}$, so the edge homomorphism of the spectral sequence can be viewed as a homomorphism

 A more detailed analysis would reveal that this edge homomorphism is given by the restriction maps

 for all finite subgroups $H$ of~$G$.
 So a compatible system $\{x_H\}_{G/H\in\Or^{\Fin}_G}$ of homotopy classes in $\pi_k^H(X)$ is the restriction of some class in $\pi_k^G(X)$ if any only if the corresponding element of $H^0_G(\uEG,\upi_k(X))$ is a permanent cycle in the Atiyah-Hirzebruch spectral sequence~\eqref{eq:AHSS_for_sphere}.